verilator Arguments

 --stats-vars Provide statistics on variables

---no-std Prevent parsing standard library
+--no-std Prevent loading standard files

 --no-stop-fail Do not call $stop when assertion fails